ADITYAVOFFICIAL/Fortuna/README.md

    - Recipients can contribute additional digital assets, boosting the overall value of the gift and fostering a spirit of generosity.

 9. Immutable Ledger:
-   - Maintain transparency with a secure, immutable ledger that tracks all red envelope transactions, providing a detailed history of distributions.
+   - Maintain transparency with a secure, immutable ledger that tracks all GiftBox transactions, providing a detailed history of distributions.

 10. Multi-Asset Support:
     - Fortuna embraces a diverse range of digital assets, enabling you to gift cryptocurrencies, NFTs, and more.